stackbit/jamstackthemes/README.md

 # Jamstack Themes

-Find the perfect theme for your next Jamstack project.
+A list of Themes and Starters for JAMstack Sites. https://jamstackthemes.dev

 ## Submit A Theme

-To submit your theme to the gallery, fork this repo and make the following changes, then do a pull-request.
+Anyone can submit a theme to the gallery.
+Simply fork this repo, add a new markdown file in `content/theme` and submit a pull-request.

+The convention is to name the markdown file after your Github repo.
+For example github.com/username/my-awesome-theme would be `content/theme/my-awesome-theme.md`.
+If the filename is already taken that's ok, just name it something similar.

-1. Create a new markdown file in `content/theme` and add relevant front-matter.
+The markdown file should contain the following front-matter.

 ```yaml
 ---